 1. Types and characteristics of flux-cored wire

-It can be used to weld various types of steel structures, including low-carbon steel, low-alloy high-strength steel, low-temperature steel, heat-resistant steel, stainless steel and wear-resistant surfacing.
+Flux-cored wire has excellent welding performance, good weld quality, and strong adaptability to steel.
+It can be used for welding various types of steel structures, including low-carbon steel, low-alloy high-strength steel, low-temperature steel, heat-resistant steel, stainless steel, and wear-resistant surfacing.

 2. Flux cored wire for low carbon steel and high strength steel

-They are mainly used in shipbuilding, bridge, construction, vehicle manufacturing, etc. There are many kinds of flux-cored wires for low carbon steel and high strength steel.
+Most of these welding wires are part of the titanium slag system and are known for their good welding processability and high productivity.
+They are commonly used in various industries such as shipbuilding, bridge construction, vehicle manufacturing, etc. There are different types of flux-cored wires available for both low carbon steel and high strength steel.

-From the perspective of weld strength, flux-cored wires with a tensile strength of 490MPa and 590MPa have been widely used;
+From a strength perspective, flux-cored wires with tensile strengths of 490MPa and 590MPa have gained widespread use.

 3. Stainless steel flux cored wire